Free Camping Sites in Idaho to Camp on a Budget

 *Disclaimer – We have not checked out these sites personally but have found these sites thru a combination of the resources mentioned above.
 However, we do recommend you always do your own research to make sure these will work for your family & your needs.

 Smith Lake – Bonner’s Ferry, ID – This campsite is open from May until September.
 You may camp here in a tent or an RV with a maximum length of 16 feet.
-There is access to drinking water and vault restrooms on site.
+There is access to drinking water and vault restrooms on-site.
 Tons of wildlife in this area too!

 Whiskey Rock Bay – Bayview, ID – This campsite is open from May to September.
 There are 10 campsites available, 3 of which are next to the water.
 Vault restrooms are on site but no water is available.

 Granite Lake– McCall, ID- There are 7 sites available here with trails leading to and from the campsites.
 The road into the campsite is not appropriate for RV type trailers.
 This spot if great for tent camping.
-Each site does have a picnic table and fire ring with vault toilets available for use.
+Each site does have a picnic table and a fire ring with vault toilets available for use.

 Sublett Reservoir – Malta, ID – The road into the campsite is gravel.
 The campsite is opened from summer to fall with up to 5 campsites with a maximum stay of up to 14 days.
 The campsites have fire rings and picnic tables and there are restrooms for public use.